How to Complete USPS Form 1583

 - Home or vehicle insurance policy

-Social security cards, credit cards, corporate IDs, and birth certificates are NOT acceptable forms of identification.
+Social security cards, credit cards, corporate IDs, and birth certificates are NOT acceptable.

 Process of Filling Out USPS Form 1583